 When we got home:

-8/13, 6:43pm: Arrived at bus stop – Fast Park’s bus stops are #35 & 36 on the first floor of the terminal.
+The 13th of the month: 6:43pm: Arrived at bus stop – Fast Park’s bus stops are #35 & 36 on the first floor of the terminal.
 The shuttle bus was already there, waiting to load people.
 Had it not been, it was scheduled to arrive every 5 minutes until midnight, and then we were to call upon arrival (2 weeks previously, we waited 20 minutes for an MCO shuttle to arrive at bus stop #16.
 They’re supposed to come every 10 minutes).

 6:45pm: The bus left for the Fast Park parking lot